 Alternatively, pupils and their families may wish to buy flowers to lay at a grave instead.

-Whilst visiting a CWGC grave in the West of Scotland, pupils could take the opportunity to say a few words to acknowledge the visit.
+Whilst visiting a CWGC grave, pupils could take the opportunity to say a few words to acknowledge the visit.
 They could read a poem, a letter or share a story about someone commemorated at the cemetery.

 Art & Photography:

-Pupils could bring sketch books when they visit a cemetery in the West of Scotland to draw a picture of a headstone or monument.
+Pupils could bring sketch books when they visit a cemetery to draw a picture of a headstone or monument.
 Alternatively, pupils could take pictures on their phones.

-These drawings and pictures could be displayed in the classroom and online through this website and social media.
+These drawings and pictures could be displayed in the classroom and online through a school website and social media.

 The Last Post:

-On an instrument, a pupil could perform the Last Post during a visit to a CWGC location in the West of Scotland.
+On an instrument, a pupil could perform the Last Post during a visit to a CWGC location.